 New treatments for skin cancer have been evolving rapidly over the past few years.
 One procedure however, has withstood the test of time — Mohs surgery.
 Also known as chemosurgery, Mohs surgery is a microscopically controlled surgery procedure used to treat skin cancer.
 It is usually performed on areas of the body where tissue preservation is important such as the face, hands, feet, and genitals.
 This procedure was developed in the 1930s, and through refinements in techniques, is being used by an increasing number of surgeons as an effective method of treating skin cancer.

 During the surgery, tissue is taken out and examined for cancer cells.
 However, Mohs surgery is different from other surgeries because the examination for cancer cells in the tissue occurs during the procedure, rather than after.
 This eliminates the surgeon having to estimate how far the roots of the cancer go.
 It also allows the surgeon to take out all of the cancerous cells, while sparing the normal tissue.

-During the procedure, a thin layer of tissues is taken out and examined under local anesthesia.
+During the procedure, a thin layer of tissue is taken out and examined under local anesthesia.
 If it is found to be cancer-free, the surgery concludes.
 If not, additional tissue is taken out and the procedure is repeated until the samples are shown to be clear of cancer.